 A map of the estate is displayed in the car park.
 Copies of this can be obtained from visitor centre, along with maps showing recommended routes for wheelchair and powered mobility vehicle users.

 A 1 ½ mile sealed surface path passes through the wild garden and down to the parkland.
 For wheelchair and powered mobility vehicle users you will have to return to the visitor centre on the same route.
 All other paths have a natural surface.

 It is important to note that the landscape is undulating gradually going downhill away from the visitor centre, which means there is a gradual ascent when returning.

 During your visit

-There is seating throughout the estate, so you can sit and admire the view.
+There is seating throughout the estate, so you can sit, rest and admire the view.
 All seating in the courtyard café is outdoors, with some tables that can accommodate wheelchair users.

 There are toilets next to the visitor centre building, including a left-hand transfer disabled WC.

 Can I learn about the history of Sheringham Park?

 Situated 100 metres from the car park, the visitor centre features an exhibition about landscape gardener Humphry Repton.
 Entry into the building is on a level surface from the main path and a small concrete ramp from the courtyard.
 The floor is a stone surface and level throughout.